Written by Divinity Nutra, Updated on June 5, 2022

 Another very similar study examined how curcumin impacts weight loss in a group of overweight mice on high-fat diets.
 Like the previous trial, the results showed that turmeric successfully suppressed angiogenesis and adipogenesis, the processes responsible for the growth of adipose tissue.

 Curcumin also significantly lowered cholesterol and enhanced lipid metabolism in adipocytes (cells that specialize in fat storage).
-Again, this result hints to the possibility that turmeric supplements may help prevent obesity and diminish some of the adverse side effects linked to weight gain.
+Again, this result hints at the possibility that turmeric supplements may help prevent obesity and diminish some of the adverse side effects linked to weight gain.
 (11)

 It’s worth noting that the best curcumin supplements contain piperine (black pepper extract) in the form of BioPerine to enhance the absorption of curcumin into the bloodstream.
 Studies show that piperine, on its own, possesses lipid-lowering and fat-reducing effects, with a demonstrated potential to inhibit adipogenesis.
 (12, 13)

 Thyroid disorders that cause rapid weight gain, such as hypothyroidism, can also benefit from turmeric supplementation.
 By reducing oxidative stress, curcumin has shown that it can stabilize the thyroid environment and reduce symptoms of thyroid disease.